-I joined the University of Salford in 2005, as Professor of Cultural Studies; before that I was Professor of Cultural Studies at the University of Salford since 2005, before that I held the same position at UCLan.
-I was 2005-2013 Director of the Communication, Cultural & Media Studies Research Centre.
-In 2012 I was appointed to a 3 year Leadership Fellowship b the Arts and Humanities Research Council for the Connected Communities Programme.
-My work has been awarded funding from the AHRC (six awards to date–seven if we include HERA), British Council, European Commission (Framework 6), Leverhulme Trust, British Academy, HEFCE, among others.
+I joined the University of East Anglia in November 2014, as Professor of Media Studies; before that I was Professor of Cultural Studies at the University of Salford since 2005, before that I held the same position at UCLan since 1999.
+In 2012 I was appointed to a three-year Leadership Fellowship by the Arts and Humanities Research Council for the Connected Communities Programme.
+My work has been awarded funding from the AHRC (eight or nine awards to date), British Council, European Commission (Framework 6), Leverhulme Trust, British Academy, HEFCE, among others.
 I was until 2013 a member of the AHRC Peer Review College, for Media, and for Music.
 I have been (2010-12) an elected member of the Media, Communication & Cultural Studies Association (MeCCSA) executive–MeCCSA being the national UK association for scholars and postgraduate students in the field.
 I have undertaken external examining responsibilities at around 15 institutions, at PhD, MA and BA levels.
 I have been a Visiting Fellow at University of Southern Maine, USA (1994), University of Veliko Turnovo, Bulgaria (1996), and at University of Sydney, Australia (2008).

 In 2011 I was lead organiser for the MeCCSA annual conference at Salford in the UK.
 In 2012 I was lead organiser for the International Association for the Study of Popular Music (IASPM-UK & Ireland) biennial conference at Salford (this followed the sad death of original organiser Prof Dave Sanjek).
-The theme of the IASPM conference will be of interest to Rhythm Changers: Imagining Communities Musically: Putting Popular Music in its Place.
+The theme of the IASPM conference was of particular interest to Rhythm Changers–Imagining Communities Musically: Putting Popular Music in its Place.
 I have in total been involved as organiser or co-organsier of over 15 conferences and symposia, including all the Rhythm Changes international conferences to date.

 In terms of public engagement, I am a fairly frequent contributor to British and some international media, including BBC and independent radio, having appeared on programmes as varied as Thinking Allowed (several times) and The Johnnie Walker Show.
 I have also appeared on numerous television programmes–news and documentaries–and written for publications such as the Guardian, Independent, Times Higher Education, New Statesman.
 A two-part ABC radio documentary in 2009, on the leading Australian music programme Into the Music, focused heavily on my research on street music and popular protest.